 Search Engine Optimization is a complex and time-consuming process – so it cannot be contained in just a few phrases.
 Yet, there are some basic “pillars” of SEO that every marketer and business owner should be more than familiar with – and these are the most important ones:

 - Research 3-5 keywords that are relevant to your business.
 Make sure you strike the perfect balance between the keywords’ relevance and their competitiveness (the less competitive they are, the more likely it is that you will succeed in ranking them on a search engine’s front page).

 - Use these keywords in your website’s design, content, and base architecture.
 You should not stuff the website with keywords, but use them completely naturally.
 A good way to test this is by analyzing everything from the point of view of a reader.
 The more keyword-stuffed your content is, the less readable it will be for a human.

 - Keep an eye on your metrics.
-Google Analytics provides a lot of data you can use in making better business decisions for your website and for your general digital marketing strategies.
-Learn how to work with the tool and how to extract the most relevant data for your particular business situation – it will be more than useful!
+Google Analytics and Google Search Console provide a lot of data you can use in making better business decisions for your website and for your general digital marketing strategies.
+Learn how to work with these tools and how to extract the most relevant data for your particular business situation – they will be more than useful!